 So if you’re to thrive in an environment where customer demands are high and new, innovative offerings are always looking to persuade consumers to switch providers, you need to stand out from the crowd.

 To do this, an effective personalization strategy is a must-have.
 This plays a key role in customer engagement, boosting retention and customer loyalty.
 It also enables you to develop much more focused and relevant marketing campaigns that offer a better return on investment.

-However, while every telco will have some form of personalisation elements in its marketing strategy, it’s often the case that these aren’t living up to expectations.
-In fact, less than a quarter of consumers (22 per cent) say they’re happy with the level of personalisation they receive from their brands.
+However, while every telco will have some form of personalization elements in its marketing strategy, it’s often the case that these aren’t living up to expectations.
+In fact, less than a quarter of consumers (22 percent) say they’re happy with the level of personalization they receive from their brands.

 What is true personalization?

 A large part of this is a failure to understand what true personalization involves.
 It’s much more than simply using the customer’s name in communications and remembering their preferences.
-True personalisation is about being able to observe consumer behaviour and interests, then respond to these activities in the most relevant way.
+True personalization is about being able to observe consumer behavior and interests, then respond to these activities in the most relevant way.

 In other words, it’s about delivering the right message, at the right time, to the right customer, in the right format for them.
 By doing this, it helps telcos create a genuine connection with their customers.
 This not only helps ensure individuals feel valued by their telco operator, but also means that you’ll know exactly what products, services or other offers they’ll be most likely to respond to, helping determine your future customer strategy.